elijahk2/TI-Basic/README.md

 This repository is for TI-Basic programs.
- - The Snake program is made by Calculatron with some minor modifications by me.
+ - The Snake program is made by Calcutron with some minor modifications by me.